preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 .. image:: sign-off-block-example-613.png

+In this example, the user has read and signedoff two of the posts, but not yet the third.

 The colored dots indicates the progress for the whole request, meaning the progress for all recipients: green for all has signed off, yellow for some and white for none.

 The user can read the information by clicking the link and can then sign off using a button.
 Here's two examples of how that button can look: